 It is utilized by governments, writers, bloggers, whistleblowers, additionally by drug dealers who are offering unlawful medications at the alleged darknet markets.

-when a client begins utilizing Tor, it goes through the primary hub in the circuit from a pool of 2500 out of 7000 PCs called as Tor nodes, which named as “Entry Guard” which has high uptime and accessibility.
+when a client begins utilizing Tor, it goes through the primary hub in the circuit from a pool of 2500 out of 7000 PCs called Tor nodes, which are named “Entry Guard” which has high uptime and accessibility.

-We have recently reported that Russian Intelligence Found Trying to Crack Tor Browser by Taking part in the Network.
+We recently reported that Russian Intelligence Found Trying to Crack Tor Browser by Participating in the Network.

 Here are four important facts you should know about TOR.

 The Tor Browser and the TOR Network are Two Different things.

 - TOR network – is made up of thousands of voluntary computers, and it allows us to surf anonymously.

 - TOR browser – is the application that lets us use the TOR network.